Bandgren/cv/README.md

 - Develop and maintain 6 (3 Go, 2 Java/Kotlin, 1 F#) micro services in the Social domain.
 - Be one of two driving members in the GoLang team/crew, helping others with tools and keeping Storytels GoLang github template up to date with best practices and patterns.
-- Be one of 3 developers designing and implementing how Storytel uses Feature flags in all side of the tach, backend/frontend and in our apps.
+- Be one of 3 developers designing and implementing how Storytel uses Feature flags in all side of the tech, backend/frontend and in our apps.
 We relied heavily on the ring design pattern so we could decide from JWT claims if a user is in a specific ring and thus will see new features in the app.
 Scopes used (QA, Storytel Internal, Storytel Employee, BETA and ALL)
 <br><br>

 **Engineering Consultant** @ [Altran/Capgemini Engineering](https://capgemini-engineering.com/us/en/) _(Aug 2018 - July 2019)_ <br>